apache/trafficserver/doc/developer-guide/api/functions/TSTypes.en.rst

       A numeric value specifying the minimum number of bytes that must be written to an IOBuffer before any continuation is called back to read from the buffer.
-      See the :c:func:`TSIOBufferWaterMarkGet` and :c:func:`TSIOBufferWaterMarkSet`
+      See the :func:`TSIOBufferWaterMarkGet` and :func:`TSIOBufferWaterMarkSet`
       functions for further detail.

 .. type:: TSConnectType

-   Enumeration that specifies the type of data within a :c:type:`TSHttpConnectOptions` structure.
+   Enumeration that specifies the type of data within a :cpp:type:`TSHttpConnectOptions` structure.

 .. type:: TSHttpParser